nickphayes/nickphayes.github.io/_posts/2024-12-17-definitions.md

 ---
 ### Introduction
-Think of this post as a living collection of operational concepts.
+Think of this post as a living collection of operational definitions.
-It is not a typology, nor a source of exacting definitions; rather, it is an overview of key terminology and research agendas popular at the time of writing.
+It is not a typology, nor a source of exacting and prescriptive terminology; rather, it is an overview of key jargon and research agendas popular at the time of writing.
 I intend to edit and update periodically as the field evolves.

 [last update: 12/2024].